Clinical Chemistry

 Delegates will understand how integrating disparate data sets can:

-- Streamline processes to achieve faster and more reliable patient diagnoses.
+Streamline processes to achieve faster, more reliable diagnoses

 Speakers